JasmineNg-codes/My-projects/README.md

 # Jasmine Ng's Programming Projects

 Welcome!
 This repository contains my work in the past years.
 It currently only contains my **Postgraduate Projects**, **Undergraduate Projects** and **External Projects**.
 Below is a brief description of each project and the corresponding links to the report/code.
-For more information on each project, please visit the README file for each directory, where installation and usage will be outlined.
+For more information on each project, please visit the README file for each directory, where installation and usage steps are outlined.

 ## Postgraduate Projects